-1.0 KEY FUND INFORMATION 1.1 Shariah Concept1.2 Investment Currency1.3 Fund InceptionWakalah Bil IstithmarRinggit Malaysia25 October 2023 1.4 Product Classification Unrestricted Investment Account refers to a type of investment account whereby the Investment Account Holder (IAH) provides the Bank with the mandate to make the ultimate decision without specifying any particular restrictions or conditions.
+1.0 KEY FUND INFORMATION 1.1 Shariah Concept 1.2 Investment Currency 1.3 Fund Inception Wakalah Bil Istithmar Ringgit Malaysia 15 July 2024 1.4 Product Classification Unrestricted Investment Account refers to a type of investment account whereby the Investment Account Holder (IAH) provides the Bank with the mandate to make the ultimate decision without specifying any particular restrictions or conditions.
 1.5 Overview of Product A value-based impact investment which is designed to foster a nature-positive economy, enhance environmental resilience and promote inclusive growth across society, while ensuring financial returns for investors, financing customers and donation/Zakat recipients.
 The growing impact investment market provides capital to address the nation's pressing challenges, supporting sectors such as renewable energy, clean transportation and affordable and accessible basic services including housing, healthcare, utilities and education.
 1.6 Investment Objectives To provide differentiated investment solutions based on new asset classes, focusing on non-retail financing and aligned to the United Nations' (UN) Sustainable Development Goals (SDG).
 1.7 Investment Strategies Moderate risk investment to achieve capital preservation and steady returns.
-1.8 Nature of Investment Account Term Investment Account where customers can invest within a fixed tenure of twenty-four (24) months.
-1.9 Description of Underlying Assets The fund will be invested in a diversified portfolio of the Bank's non-retail assets, aligned with the UN's SDG and the Climate Change and Principle-Based Taxonomy (CCPT) classification as per Bank Negara Malaysia's (BNM) framework.
+1.8 Nature of Investment Account Term Investment Account where customers can invest in a fixed tenure of twenty-four (24) months or thirty-six (36) months.
+1.9 Description of Underlying Assets The fund will be invested in a diversified portfolio of the Bank's non-retail assets aligned with the UN's SDG and the Climate Change and Principle Based Taxonomy (CCPT) classification as per Bank Negara Malaysia's (BNM) framework.
 The sectors include renewable energy, green financing, clean transportation, clean water and sanitation as well as other sectors contributing to sustainable cities and communities.
 1.10 Valuation of Allocated Asset Valuation will be conducted at least once a month, in accordance with the recognition and measurement criteria outlined in the Malaysian Financial Reporting Standards (MFRS).
-The returns on this investment account will be affected by the performance of the allocated assets including, but not limited to, the asset quality (e.g. impairment) and fluctuations in the Effective Profit Rate (EPR), particularly for financing assets priced using floating rate methods.
+The returns on this investment account will be affected by the performance of the allocated assets including, but not limited to, the asset quality (e.g. impairment) and fluctuations in the Effective Profit Rate (EPR), particularly financing assets priced using the floating rate methods.
 The principal and returns are not guaranteed, and an IAH may be exposed to the risk of no returns at all.
 This investment account is not protected by Perbadanan Insurans Deposit Malaysia (PIDM).
 However, the product structure is designed to mitigate the risk of losing the principal amount.
 In the event of liquidation, the IAHs are ranked ahead of depositors.
 1.11 Profit Payment Frequency Profits will be paid semi-annually.

 1.12 Statement on Any Changes There have been no changes in the investment objectives, strategies, restrictions and limitations during the quarter period.
-1.13 Investor Profile - Non-Retail: Excludes interbank counterparties, sole proprietorships and Small & Medium Enterprises (SME). - Retail: Limited to High-Net-Worth Individuals.
+1.13 Investor Profile - Non-Retail: Exclude interbank counterparties, sole proprietorship and Small & Medium Enterprise (SME). - Retail: Limited to High-Net-Worth Individuals.